-The Decision-Makers will review the statements and any conduct history provided by the Title IX Coordinator and/or the AA/EEO Officer and will determine the appropriate sanction(s).
+The Decision-Makers will review the statements and any conduct history provided by the Title IX Coordinator and/or the EEO Officer and will determine the appropriate sanction(s).

-The Chair will then prepare a written deliberation statement and deliver it to the Title IX Coordinator or AA/ EEO Officer.
+The Chair will, in collaboration with the other Decision-Makers, then prepare a written deliberation statement and deliver it to the Title IX Coordinator or AA/ EEO Officer.

-The statement must be submitted to the Title IX Coordinator or AA/EEO Officer within two (2) business days of the end of deliberations, unless the Title IX Coordinator or AA/EEO Officer grants an extension.
-If an extension is granted, the Title IX Coordinator or AA/EEO Officer will notify the parties.
+The statement must be submitted to the Title IX Coordinator or EEO Officer within two (2) business days of the end of deliberations, unless the Title IX Coordinator or EEO Officer grants an extension.
+If an extension is granted, the Title IX Coordinator or EEO Officer will notify the parties.